 Getting Cell Values

-To get a cell’s value in VBA, we need to refer to it with the Range object and then call the
+To get a cell’s value in VBA, we need to refer to it with the Range object and

 We’ll use the following spreadsheet for our example.
 It’s a simple table with some names in it.

 A2 you can use this code snippet:

 Option Explicit Public Sub GetCellValue() Dim val As String val = Range("A2").Value Debug.Print val End Sub

 This will take cell

 A2 and put it in the variable

 value in the Immediate Window (which the value in our example is